IP Subnet Calculator

 PrefixTypical UseAvailable Subnets

-• No address conservation – IPv6 has virtually unlimited addresses
+• No address conservation: IPv6 provides virtually unlimited addresses

-• Hexadecimal notation – Addresses use 16-bit hex groups instead of octets
+• Hexadecimal notation: Addresses use 16-bit hex groups instead of decimal octets

-• No broadcast addresses – IPv6 uses multicast instead
+• No broadcast: IPv6 uses multicast instead of broadcast addresses